-While I no longer identify with the movement of Evangelicalism, my spiritual life is more vibrant than ever.
-I connect to my broad Anglican roots, find beauty in liturgy, life in meaningful community, and joy in learning more of what love looks like every day.
+While I no longer identify broadly with conservative evangelical Christianity, I connect with my contemplative Anglican roots, find beauty in stillness, life in meaningful connected relationships, and joy in learning more of what love looks like every day.

 In my day job, I work as a content strategist, creative director, and educator for creative entrepreneurs.
 I’m also an abstract artist, TBI survivor, expresso aficionado, and super-grateful poodle mom.